- What is MBA language testing all about?

 But perhaps you’re not even quite sure what programs you want to target!

-Many of our clients come to us with a general idea of what they want out of an MBA but lack specifics.
+Many applicants start out with a general idea of what they want out of an MBA but lack specifics.

-Our application coaches step in at this point to help you define what you want out of your career, create concrete short-term and long-term goals for this career path, identify which business schools can best help you turn these dreams into reality, and help you develop a solid test-taking strategy to back it all up.
+It’s best to have a trusted application coach step in at this point to help you define what you want out of your career, create concrete short-term and long-term goals for this career path, identify which business schools can best help you turn these dreams into reality, and help you develop a solid test-taking strategy to back it all up.